 - Set an example and wear your PFD.
-Require your passengers to wear them also. - At the beginning of each season, check PFDs for damage and test for proper flotation. - Remove PFDs from packaging and stow in the boat for quick access.
-Do not stow PFDs near grease or oil. - Teach children how to float in the water with a PFD. - Do not use a PFD as a boat fender.
+Require your passengers to wear them also. - Make sure the PFD fits properly; this is especially important for children and non-swimmers. - At the beginning of each season, check PFDs for damage and test for proper flotation.